evenicoulddoit/IanClark.me/README.md

 * Node and packages:
   * `npm install`

-With these dependencies installed, you can run Django's development server using `foreman start`
+With these dependencies installed, you can run Django's development server using `foreman start`.
+You'll also want to run `grunt watch` in order to have the
+JavaScript and CSS recompile when changed.